The breakdown of an innocent world leaves critics stunned

 Cooperation through art

-With the support from Iceland, Liechtenstein and Norway, This has been a cooperation between Miniatura City Theatre in Gdansk and the Association of Independent Theatres (Sjálfstæðu Leikhúsin) in Iceland.
-Cultural exchange is a central element in strengthening of ties between two countries.
+With the support from Iceland, Liechtenstein and Norway, this has been a cooperation between Miniatura City Theatre in Gdansk and the Association of Independent Theatres (Sjálfstæðu Leikhúsin) in Iceland.

 The performance has received extensive positive feedback for its ability to both excite and educate children.
 Journalist and writer from the newspaper Gazeta Wyborcza, Dorota Karaś writes that the Blue Planet is “…filled with adventures, in which children will find what they like best: plot twists, magic, humour, horror and a happy, though not obvious, end.“